Note: This is a common USMLE topic.

-Except for the amiodarone, all the other members of the class 3 antiarrhythmic drugs, like sotalol, exert the property of reverse use dependence.
+Except for amiodarone, all the other members of class 3 antiarrhythmic drugs, like sotalol, exert the property of reverse use dependence.
 This means that, as the heart rate decreases, there occurs an increased risk of prolongation of QT interval.
 This increases the risk of Torsades de pointes and also decreases the efficacy of the drug.

-The mechanism of action is the same as of the whole group.
+The mechanism of action is the same as the whole group.
 It acts on all the 4 channels (sodium, potassium, calcium and the alpha 1 and it antagonizes all these receptors).

 Prolonged QT is the most common adverse effect seen with this drug.
 Along with that, there occurs an increase in the renal parameters, dermatologic manifestation like allergic dermatitis, neuromuscular weakness and bradycardia.